Khairul-islam98/e-commerce-frontend/README.md

-# Tech Tips Hub Frontend
+# Shop Hub Frontend

-This project is a sample implementation of a Tech Tips Hub application using Typescript, Nextjs, Axios, TanStack Query, Next Auth,  Node.js, Express, and MongoDB.
+This project is a sample implementation of a Shop Hub application using Typescript, Nextjs, redux, shadcn framer-motion, Node.js, Express, and prisma orm.

 ---